 All UC Berkeley IT Resources and all devices connected to the UC Berkeley network or cloud services must comply with the Minimum Security Standard for Networked Devices (MSSND).
 The recommendations below are provided as optional guidance to assist with achieving the Anti-malware Software requirement.

 Malware is short for “malicious software” and broadly describes all software that is designed to provide unauthorized access or perform unauthorized actions on a system.
 The impact of malware can range from minor system performance issues to complete hard drive deletion or even full, remote control of a system by an attacker.
-It is important to detect malware before it infects a system.
+It is important to detect malware before it infects or has the potential to do anything malicious on a system.

 While anti-malware software provides significant protection against malware of all types, it is not 100% effective.
 Requirement #9, “Privileged Accounts" provides additional protection against malware which may not be detected by anti-malware software.

-Current, manufacturer-supported versions of Windows 8 and higher, and macOS X operating systems contain built-in anti-malware protections that meet MSSND requirements.
+Current, manufacturer-supported versions of Windows 8 and higher, macOS, and iOS operating systems contain built-in anti-malware protections that meet MSSND requirements.
 Personal devices and unmanaged institutionally-owned devices should be maintained at these operating system release levels.

 - For Windows computers, be sure to confirm that Windows Defender is turned on.

-In order to detect malware before they are able to infect a system, enable real-time scanning.
+In order to detect malware before it is able to infect a system, enable real-time scanning where available.
 Real-time scanning will analyze files and programs as they are copied to a system in order to prevent the user from unknowingly becoming infected.